 But what happens when you bump that account number up to $100,000?

 The total monthly fees for the year come to just 0.12% — which is incredibly low!
-So you really have to look at the numbers and weigh them against your other options to determine what works best for your account as it stands today.
+So, you have to look at the numbers and weigh them against your other options to determine what works best for your account as it stands today.

-Since there’s no charge to cancel, and you never transferred your funds so they stay exactly where they are, it’s easy to wait to use Blooom until your 401(k) has reached a threshold where the services make financial sense.
+Since there’s no charge to cancel, and you never have to transfer your funds to use Blooom, it’s easy to wait to use Blooom until your 401(k) has reached a threshold where the services make financial sense.

 Don’t Forget About the Limitations

-You also need to remember that Blooom has restrictions on the types of accounts it can manage on your behalf.
-You’re basically limited to employer-sponsored plans like a 401(k) or 403(b).
+Remember that Blooom has restrictions on the types of accounts it can manage on your behalf.
+You’re limited to employer-sponsored plans like a 401(k) or 403(b).
 If you have other accounts, such as IRAs, you’ll have to pick another service to manage them.

-The bottom line is that Blooom is easy to use, customer-centric, and extremely transparent.
+The bottom line is that Blooom is easy to use, customer-centric, and highly transparent.
 These are great qualities to look for in your robo-advisor.

-If you’re looking for a way to maximize your workplace retirement plan, it’s definitely worth giving this niche-advisor a chance.
+If you’re looking for a way to maximize your workplace retirement planning, it’s definitely worth giving this niche advisor a chance.